 - Study abroad for free through scholarships

-JAMB UTME subject combination (requirements) for Biomedical Technology
+The 4 JAMB subject combination for Biomedical Technology are:

 Direct Entry requirement (required A-level result) to study Biomedical Technology

 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Biomedical Technology, you are expected to have Two ‘A’ level passes in Chemistry and any one of Physics, Biology/Zoology/Botany, and Maths

 - How to Study Effectively in University and College

 These are the list of Universities offering Biomedical Technology in Nigeria

 - Federal University of Technology, Akure

 - The Federal University of Technology, Owerri (FUTO)